Reduced September burning restrictions

 - No campfires are allowed for dispersed, remote, or backcountry camping on all state, county, or private lands.
 Camping stoves are permitted.

-- Only campfires in an established fire ring associated with a home, cabin, campground, or resort are allowed.
+- Attended campfires in established fire rings associated with a home, cabin, campground, or resort are allowed.

 - No fireworks may be ignited on any public or private land outside city limits.
 Check with your local community for any additional restrictions.

 The Area of Closure on the Greenwood Fire remains in place and is not affected by the updated burning restrictions.

 Be sure to check the listing of state forests and parks affected by burning and camping restrictions before your visit.

 Information on burning restrictions in national forests and parks